-You may supplement your prescription pain medication with an over the counter anti-inflammatory (advil, ibuprofen, aleve, motrin –NOT TYLENOL as your prescription pain medication already has Tylenol in it).
-You can alternate the dosages so that you are taking them at different times.
+You may supplement your prescription pain medication with an over the counter anti-inflammatory (advil, ibuprofen, aleve, motrin – NOT TYLENOL as your prescription pain medication already has Tylenol in it).
+You can alternate the dosages so that you are taking them at different times or take them together.
 The maximum allowable dosage in a 24 hour period is 2400mg of ibuprofen for healthy adults (twelve tablets if your medication is over the counter).
 Go to the ER if your pain is not controllable with your oral pain medication plus the anti-inflammatory.

 We will discontinue the use of all pain medications at 6-8 weeks post-op.
 If you believe that you still require pain medication at this point, you may request a referral to a pain management specialist.

-Elevate your arm or leg when possible to control swelling.
+Elevate your arm or leg above the heart when possible to control swelling.
 For knee surgery, the preferred technique is to use 3-4 pillows under the foot and ankle only with nothing under the knee.
 This will help keep the knee straight.
-Use an ice pack for the at least the first 72 hours, no more than 15-20 minutes per hour, then as needed after 3 days.
+Use an ice pack for the at least the first 72 hours, no more than 20 minutes per hour, then as needed after 3 days.

-Blood clots are rare following knee surgery, but if you are over 50 the risk goes up.
-If you are not already taking a baby aspirin a day, you may choose to do so once a day for four weeks after your surgery.
+Blood clots are rare following outpatient surgery, but if you are over 50, a smoker, or taking oral hormones (including birth control) the risk goes up.
+You may take a baby aspirin once a day for four weeks after your surgery to reduce the risk.